dmeim/ilovemypretty.com/public/feelings/disappointed/message.md

-Disappointment comes from hoping for something good, and it hurts when things don't work out the way you wanted.
-But closed doors sometimes lead to better ones—keep believing in good things.
+Disappointment comes from hoping for something and not recieving it, but that doesn't mean you were supposed to get it.
+You must always remember that God has the plan, so when some doors close, others open; keep faith in Him.